The Best of VMworld Awards recognize the most exceptional products on display at VMware's annual user conference.

 Functionality: Does the product deliver as promised?
 Does it provide greater or more useful functionality than others in its category?

 Value: Does the product represent a cost-effective solution?
-Can its ROI be easily justified?
+Can its return on investment be easily justified?

 Fills a market gap: What needs does the product uniquely meet?
 What problems does it solve?

-Storage and backup for virtualized environments: Legitimate entrants are software and/or hardware products that are designed to back up, restore and replicate data and/or achieve fault tolerance, or that support the storage needs of a virtual server infrastructure.
-Open to physical, virtualized and cloud-based storage technologies.
+Disaster recovery and backup for virtualized environments: Legitimate entrants include software products or cloud services that are designed to back up, restore and replicate data and/or achieve fault tolerance in a virtual server or cloud infrastructure.
+Examples include disaster recovery as a service and workload availability software.

-Security/compliance and virtualization: Legitimate entrants monitor and protect hypervisors, guest OSes, and virtual networks and enforce security and compliance best practices.
+Security/compliance and virtualization: Legitimate entrants monitor and protect hypervisors, cloud workloads, guest operating systems and virtual networks, and enforce security and compliance best practices.